spookypannkaka/TDDC73_Project/UI Testing for PasswordStrenghMeter.md

 ```
 to ``package.json`` to test using Jest.

-I also had to install Babel and do things in a .babelrc file ?

 ## Running the test
 I opened the root directory for TDDC73_Project and ran ``npm test``.